iame-uni-bonn/final-project-irem-y/README.md

 ## Dataset

 The project uses the LIAR dataset, which consists of 12.8K human-labelled short statements obtained from PolitiFact.com.
 Each statement in the dataset is rated for truthfulness by an editor from PolitiFact.com.
-The dataset is available for download [here] (https://huggingface.co/datasets/liar).
+The dataset is available for download [here](https://huggingface.co/datasets/liar).

 ## Project Goals